armyofevilrobots/helenplatt.ca/content/art/whaletail.md

 ---
-title: "Whale of a Tail (colour options available)"
+title: "Whale of a Tail"
 date: 2019-12-10
 draft: false
 images: